 It is important to realize that before the fall of Jerusalem, those we now see as “false” prophets were seen by many as God’s “true” spokespersons.
 And those we see as “true” prophets were viewed as “false” prophets.
 It was only after the fall of Jerusalem that some of the people began to reevaluate their faith.
 There is no way we can appreciate the shock the fall of Jerusalem had on the inhabitants of Judah.
 Everything they had believed was ripped from their souls.
 They had three choices: they could abandon their faith believing God had been defeated by the Babylonian gods; they could live on nostalgia and weep bitter tears over what was lost hoping that eventually the “good ole days” would return; or they could let go of the past and struggle into the future trying to understand their mistakes and how God might still be their God.

 It was the third choice that helped form the Hebrew Scriptures as we have them.
-Those in Exile now understood that Amos, Hosea, Isaiah, Micah, Jeremiah, and Ezekiel were right and all those other supposed prophets of God were charlatans.
+Those in Exile now understood that Amos, Hosea, Isaiah, Micah, Jeremiah, and Ezekiel were right and so many of those other supposed prophets of God were charlatans.
 They rediscovered the central place of the Exodus in their faith as they insisted that they would worship only Yahweh and would seek justice and liberation, fairness and compassion whenever and wherever they could.
 As biblical scholar Walter Brueggemann asserts, those living during and after the Exile had to relinquish the old which was no longer possible so they could receive the new from God’s hands, even if the new was not what they had expected or most wanted.
 And from that decision, the Hebrew Scriptures as we now have them came into being.
 I do not mean that everything was “made up” during this time.
 The traditions of the prophets and so much of the rest of the Hebrew Scriptures existed before the Exile.
 Much of that tradition had been passed down orally.
 But all these traditions, from the opening chapters of Genesis to the last of the pre-exilic prophets were embraced, appropriated, reinterpreted, and supplemented to reflect the current situation of God’s people.
 Unfortunately, after the Exile and the return of some of those Jews from Babylon to the remnants of what had been Israel, the lessons learned during the Exile were soon forgotten or degraded by legalism, exclusivism, and militant nationalism.

 So, what might we learn from all this?
 Maybe we could express the appropriate lessons from Israel’s experience by a series of questions.